 It should be noted that the river and Bog Garden contain a combined total of some 15,000 litres of water, so if the Sump Pump stops for some reason then a large quantity of this water will continue to flow into the Sump, resulting in considerable water loss through the Soak-away.

+Each butts group (the Wendy butts, Stage butts, Hanham butts, and Gazebo) includes a Raspberry Pi for monitoring and local control.
+All control of valves to transfer water between butts groups is done through the database on the NAS box, and all of the system state at the current point in time is stored on the NAS box.

+Only the Wendy butts are shown in Illustration 1 as the system has been developed further since the Illustration was created in 2017.

 Water Collection

-Figure 2 in Annex A shows the proposed layout of the water collection system.
+Illustration 2 in Annex A shows the proposed layout of the water collection system.
+Note that the Railway Room Butts Farm is now known as the Hanham Butts Farm.

-Water collected from the buildings willeither flow into the river or directly into water butts located at various points around the site.
-These water butts will be grouped together in sets of five butts, each designated with a Group Number.
-Water levels in the Sump and in each of the Butts Groups will be monitored and water will be pumped to and from Sump to ensure that it does not overflow into the Soak-away or run out of water during dry periods.
+Water collected from the buildings either flows into the river or directly into water butts located at various points around the site.
+These water butts are grouped together in sets of five butts, each designated with a Group Number.
+Water levels in the Sump and in each of the Butts Groups is monitored and water is pumped to and from the Sump to ensure that it does not overflow into the Soak-away or run out of water during dry periods.

-Each Butts Group will be monitored by sensors connected to a Raspberry Pi (a Remote Pi) and the Master Pi will decide when to operate valves and pumps to optimise water usage.
+Each Butts Group is monitored by sensors connected to a Raspberry Pi and the each Pi will decide when to operate valves and pumps in its vicinity to optimise water usage and keep water levels higher downstream, closer to the sump.

 The Gardeners Butts Group at G5 will not be used to refill the Sump or take water from it.
 Instead, this Butts Group will provide water to ‘Leaky Hoses’ (and a manual tap) to water the gardens overnight, when water loss due to evaporation will be minimised.